imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 ## Results

 Our current research mainly focuses on exploiting features in generative fake videos in order to detect and identify the fake videos better.
-Here are some insights and results.
+More insights and results are provided below.

 <p align="center"><img src="{{ site.baseurl }}/assets/images/df/df6.jpg" alt="More Results"/></p>

 - The network is trained for 50,000 iterations.
-This takes 15 hours on Nvidia Tesla V100 GPU.
+This takes 15 hours on <a href="https://www.nvidia.com/en-us/data-center/tesla-v100/">Nvidia Tesla V100 GPU</a>.
 - We use custom loss functions to penalize the region around the eyes and the lips for generating realistic-looking facial movements.
-This also results in better consistency between source and target eye & lip movements.
+This also results in better consistency between source & target eye and lip movements.
 - Using <a href="http://proceedings.mlr.press/v97/zhang19d.html">self-attention</a> in the network produces superior videos with higher output quality.
 - When closely inspected, we can see that the generated faces don’t always match the exact positioning of the source face.
 When the network tries to blend such a generated face into the surroundings, it leaves digital artifacts in the resulting video.
 This also happens when there are sharp facial expressions in the source video.
 - Morover, these situations can make a video look obviously doctored with blurry borders and artificially smooth skin, and can be exploited to identify fake videos.

 <p><iframe style="width:100%;" height="350" src="https://drive.google.com/file/d/1S6z8FUB0U1Y93ocCGF8uJmDqEl3wqjiX/preview" frameborder="0" allowfullscreen></iframe></p>

-We are exploring various approaches to detect such deepfakes.
 The code for <a href="#">this</a> with be shortly provided.

 ## Thank You!